PopicLab/insilicoSV/docs/demo_notebook.md

 conda activate insilicosv-demo-env
 ```

-To ensure that the current insilicosv version is installed, run
+To ensure that the current insilicosv version is installed, run the command:
 ```
 pip install --upgrade insilicosv
 ```

-and launch the notebook with `jupyter notebook workflows/demo.ipynb` .
+Launch the notebook with `jupyter notebook workflows/demo.ipynb` .